 Early orthodontic evaluation allows us to guide jaw growth while a child is still developing.
 Since children’s bones are more responsive to treatment, early intervention can help create space for proper breathing and reduce the need for more complex treatment later.

-Signs that may indicate airway concerns in children include mouth breathing, snoring, crowded teeth, or restless sleep.
+Signs that may indicate airway concerns in children include mouth breathing, snoring, crowded teeth, restless sleep, bed wetting ADHD concerns, inability to focus in school.
 Early treatment can help address these issues before they worsen.
+This non-invasive treatment benefits children addresing the root cause of airway restrictionrather than just the symproms.
+Over time, it can significantly improve sleep quality and overall health.

 What Are Expanders And How Do They Help?